DiNitride/UselessScripts/README.md

 # UselessScripts
 A collections of mildly sometimes useful scripts and tools that are only applicable for my own use probably

+## Structure
+Each script/topic goes inside it's own folder with a README.md Line 1 of the README should be a H1 title of the script/topic Line 3 of the README should be a H2 short description

 ## Index

 [Go Path](AddToGoPath) - Adds a context menu shortcut to make a symlink to my Go project folder